Bitpainter75/FerrumPix/README.md

 Lens defects are corrected from measured data covering some 1300 lenses: distortion, coloured fringes and the darkening towards the edges.
 Lens and camera are recognised from the shot data, and where there is nothing for your lens, nothing is changed.

-Edits to a RAW go into a small sidecar next to it; the RAW itself is never modified.
+Save a RAW and your edits go into a small sidecar next to it; the RAW itself is never modified, and opening the photo again brings the edits back.
+Save it as a JPEG or a PNG instead and you get that one file, with the edits baked in and no sidecar.
 A Lightroom sidecar with develop settings is converted once, so a photo edited elsewhere opens the way you left it.

 A picture that carries its own colour profile, such as Adobe RGB or Display P3, is converted when it is opened, so it looks the way it was meant to instead of flat and shifted.
 That covers JPEG, PNG, WEBP, TIFF, Photoshop files and HEIC.
 Pictures without a profile are left exactly as they are, and what you save is sRGB and says so.